 Apply through the Application Portal

 You must finish your application in RegOnline and submit payment to the Clarion Foundation by March 1, 2020 (11:59pm Pacific Time) to be considered for the 2020 workshop.
 We do not accept late applications, except as noted below.

 We strongly advise you to finish your application early.
 Do not wait until the evening of March 1, when website traffic will be high and you are likely to encounter technical problems.

-Applications are judged by a review panel composed of the current Clarion anchor team of instructors (for 2019, Jeff and Ann VanderMeer); the UCSD Program Director, Shelley Streeby; and one or more members of the Clarion Foundation Board.
+Applications are judged by a review panel composed of the current Clarion anchor team of instructors; the UCSD Program Director, Shelley Streeby; and one or more members of the Clarion Foundation Board.
 The review panel selects 18 applicants and a few waitlist students.
 All applicants are notified of their status by late March.
 The review panel does not comment or give feedback on stories.